Tampereen Kisatoverit

 Tampereen Kisatoverit (TKT) is a Finnish multi-sport club from Tampere.
-They have activity in football, gymnastics, arm wrestling, and volleyball.
+The club has activity in football, gymnastics, arm wrestling and volleyball.

 Background

-TKT was founded by workers of Tampella.
+Tampereen Kisatoverit was founded by workers of Tampella.
 It had a strong working class identity since the beginning and is a member of Finnish Workers' Sports Federation.

 Football

 Football was one of the main sports early on, and is still strongest sport of the club.
-Back in 1960 TKT played one season in finnish top flight mestaruussarja.
-Club operates in southeast Tampere and operates a training center in Aitolahti, north of Tampere.
+Back in 1960 TKT played one season in finnish top tier Mestaruussarja.
+The club operates in southeast Tampere and operates a training center in Aitolahti, north of Tampere.